 - Cabinet nod to bring 7% more of Uttarakhand’s rural areas under urban local bodies

-- Ahead of elections in 35 urban local bodies (ULB) of Uttarakhand next year, the cabinet, on Wednesday, approved inclusion of an additional 7% of the Himalayan’s state rural areas under jurisdiction of the ULBs.
+- Ahead of elections in 35 urban local bodies (ULB) of Uttarakhand next year, the cabinet approved inclusion of an additional 7% of the Himalayan’s state rural areas under jurisdiction of the ULBs.
 Officials confirmed that the ULBs will be empowered to take complete charge of 355 villages while they will take partial charge of 11 other hamlets in the state.
+The move is aimed at better administration of basic civic amenities such as drinking water facilities, drainage system, enhanced road connectivity, more allocation of government funds and regular power supply.

 - At present, 70% of the state’s total area is considered rural while 30% is urban.
 However, with the cabinet nod, the urban coverage will go up to 37% and areas considered rural will be 63%.